 When symptoms do happen, treatment focuses on relieving them and stopping further damage to the brain and spinal cord.
 Doctors often recommend medicines for problems like headaches and neck pain.
 They also may recommend limiting activities that make symptoms worse.

 Children with severe symptoms should be seen by a neurosurgeon, who will decide whether surgery is a good idea.

 A common surgical procedure for kids with Chiari malformation is called decompression.
 This helps to relieve pressure on the brain and spinal cord, restore the flow of CSF, and prevent more damage to the brain and spine.
 This surgery usually takes several hours and involves removing a small part of the skull and a portion of the top vertebra in the spine to reduce pressure in that area.

 If a child with a Chiari malformation also has hydrocephalus, the treatment usually includes an endoscopic third ventriculostomy (ETV).
 In an ETV, a small hole is made in a fluid-filled chamber of the brain to divert the flow of fluid and relieve pressure in the brain.
 In rare cases, a shunt or tube might be implanted in the brain to drain the fluid.

 Many kids with this condition do not have health problems.
 Those with mild symptoms usually find that medicines provide enough relief for them to lead normal lives.
 Usually, symptoms don't get worse and surgery isn't necessary for kids with milder forms.

-For kids who do have surgery, the outcome may depend on how severe the symptoms were and how long they existed before the surgery.
-Kids who only had symptoms for a brief period before surgery are more likely to have their symptoms relieved by surgery than those who had symptoms for many years.
+For kids who do have surgery, the outcome can depend on how severe the symptoms were and how long they had them.
+Kids who only had symptoms briefly before surgery are more likely to have them relieved by surgery than those who had symptoms for many years.